richdanis/ML4H/Project 2/Report.md

 **Q3: Apply this method to our TweetsCOV19 dataset and comment on the performance obtained (2 pts).**

-In our evalutation of the performance of the VADER package we used the outputted compound score of the package which predicts the overall sentiment of the Tweet.
+In our evaluation of the performance of the VADER package we used the outputted compound score of the package which predicts the overall sentiment of the Tweet.
 As comparison, we used the labels of our dataset and summed both the positive and negative labels per Tweet to get an overall sentiment score for each Tweet.

 Moreover, we will use the adjusted balanced accuracy score as a metric to evaluate the performance of the package.
 The adjusted balanced accuracy score is a metric that is used to evaluate the performance of a classifier.
 It is a balanced accuracy score that is adjusted for chance.